Top Hunter: Roddy & Cathy: Gameplay

 The gameplay style is similar to and inspired by Double Dragon, The Combatribes, Joe & Mac and Spinmaster.
 The player characters (Roddy for Player 1 and Cathy for Player 2) must navigate through the area, collecting items, killing enemies, and defeating a boss at the end of each stage.
 The characters can also execute special moves, done by moving the joystick in certain directions and pressing the attack button, similar to Street Fighter and The King of Fighters fame.
 Similar to Fatal Fury, Top Hunter features a plane-jumping system: the game field is divided in two lanes between the background and foreground, which the player can jump between at any time to attack enemies or avoid traps.
 The two fields are not always at the same elevation and one of them may be blocked off at certain points.

 The game is split into four planets: Forest, Ice, Wind, and Fire.
 Depending on what stage is picked first, the layout of the stage will change.
 For example, if the player picks the Ice world before the Forest world, the Forest world's beginning layout will be different.
 After completing all 4 worlds, the player is taken to the final stage, where they must rematch with the four bosses and battle the game's antagonist, Captain Klapton.

 Players can change various settings such as game difficulty, and also reproduce the atmosphere of arcade display settings at that time.
 Players can also compete against each other from all over the world with their high scores.

 Synopsis

 The galaxy's top bounty hunters Roddy and Cathy are sent to put a stop to a colony of galactic pirates called the Klaptons who threaten and plunder the cosmos.
 Four high-ranking members of the Klaptons have taken control of four elemental planets.
 Big rewards are offered for the captures of Sly, Misty, Mr. Bigman and Dr. Burn.
 The top hunters battle their forces and destroy the commanders' war machines but they all get away.
 In the Last Hunt, Roddy and Cathy will have to battle in Captain Klapton's Mothership, defeat the four commanders again and take care of the captain once and for all.

-Release

-"Top Hunter: Roddy & Cathy" was initially launched as an arcade title in 1994, drawing attention from players for its cooperative gameplay and striking visuals.
-Following its success in arcades, SNK released the game for the Neo Geo console, allowing players to experience the adventure at home.

-Over the years, "Top Hunter" has garnered a dedicated following among retro gaming enthusiasts and fans of classic arcade experiences.
-Its inclusion in various Neo Geo compilations and digital platforms has preserved its legacy, ensuring that players can continue to enjoy the game's unique charm and action-packed gameplay.